eduardoabreu81/sd-civitai-browser-neo/README.md

   _Note: Badges are only visible when `Tile Size` is set to 11 or higher._
 - Model cards that require purchase are marked in gold.</br>
   _Note: The model type badge turns gold and displays a lightning icon :3_
+- Added an `Exact search` toggle in the search filter for precise results.</br>
+  _Note: This toggle simply adds double quotes `" "` to your search query~_
 - Fixed the display logic for the "Select All" button – now it only appears when there are models to select.
 - Implemented optional setting to change the resolution of model previews (Customize to your liking in settings - `Browser`)
 - Removed "outdated models" logic and scanning for updates (It does not correspond to reality)